Proof of Financial Support: Applying to Study in Canada

 A photograph of three students is framed by an illustration of a Canadian school and a bank.

-To study abroad in Canada as an international student, you must show adequate proof of financial support.
-Your funds must cover both your studies and living expenses, plus a minimum amount for any family members who plan to come with you.
-While international students may often work part-time, most part-time salaries can’t cover all your costs.
+To study abroad in Canada as an international student, you must show adequate proof of financial support (also sometimes called ‘proof of funds’).
+Your available funds must cover both your study costs and living expenses, plus a minimum amount for any family members who plan to come with you.
+Although international students may often work part-time while studying, most part-time salaries can’t cover all your costs.

-As a result, immigration officials will evaluate your proof of financial support as part of your application.
-It’s important to get this right: Between 2019 and 2021, Immigration, Refugees, and Citizenship Canada (IRCC) shared that 10% of rejected student visa applications happened because IRCC wasn’t convinced the applicant had enough funds to pay for tuition.
-Don’t let this happen to you–learn how to prepare for this assessment below.
+That’s why immigration officials will evaluate your proof of financial support as part of your application.
+Providing adequate proof of funds is important: Immigration, Refugees, and Citizenship Canada (IRCC) shared that since 2023, nearly 20% of student visa rejections were because IRCC wasn’t convinced the applicant had enough funds to pay for their studies.
+Don’t let this happen to you—learn how to prepare for this assessment below.

 Check out our undergraduate and postgraduate guides to the full application process for international students in Canada.